 3. Moka Pot Coffee Requires Less Equipment

-To make coffee in a Moka Pot you require 2 things, the pot itself and a heat source like a stovetop.
+To make coffee in a Moka Pot you require 2 things, the pot itself and a heat source like a stovetop (hence a stovetop coffee maker).
 Then just add ground coffee and water, and you’re good to go.

 An espresso machine by contrast is going to need the machine itself which is a big bulky beast generally, plus you’ll want an accurate scale that can read in grams up to 0.1 which just adds an extra fiddly layer, and you’ll need a good quality grinder that can grind to an espresso fineness of grind.
 Which means a more expensive grinder to boot.

 That’s already becoming a big investment, and you’ve not even got a coffee out of it yet!

 Water in, coffee in, apply heat, and enjoy a cup of coffee.
 That’s what I’m all about because I do often try very hard to get a truly exceptional cup of coffee pushing my equipment to its limits, but sometimes I’m feeling lazy and very sleepy and I just want some coffee.